VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

    Surprisingly chill for being in Fall of '17 after the election of Drumpf.
 Prof was good, no real complaints.

-I commuted to class this semester, which meant about 40 min to campus and the same back.
+I commuted to class this semester, which meant about 40 minutes to campus and the same back.
 Combined with CalcⅡ being at 8:30am, this was not awesome.

 {{< columns >}}